jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Costing and Funds:**

-* I would prefer the DCR for this project stay with the treasury and we send them bi-weekly or monthly requests to release the funds directly to the bug bounty hunters Decred address or towards operation costs if any.
+* The DCR for this project will stay with the treasury and we send them bi-weekly or monthly requests to release the funds directly to the bug bounty hunters Decred address or towards operation costs if any.

 * The validators who will already be contractors of decred and can bill the decred project directly for hours spent on this work.

-* I do not see this taking up more than 20-50 hours a month per validator.
+* I do not see validation taking up more than 20-50 hours a month.

-* If we go ahead with the selfhosting solution we will first have to start out with email and once we are more familiar with the process we can open a seperate proposal to get funds to start working/designing on a self hosted solution.

-* If we choose an external management platform they might also have some charges.
-(Many waive this fee for opensource projects)

 **Cost Breakdown**

-* Cost 20000-25000 USD (20000 USD is the softcap) in DCR per month to go towards paying the bug bounties.

-* And a single discretionary fund of 50000 USD (This is for high impact critical vulnerabilities or exceptionally good reports and covers platform fees etc)
+* And a single fund of 10000 USD.

+This will cover the following:
+  - Setting up the website and design  (4000 USD)
+  - Defining policies/rules and scope (2000 USD)
+  - Anything other non bounty expenditure.
+(4000 USD)

-* A total of 150000 to 200000 USD in DCR for 6 months
+* A total of 10000 USD in DCR for 6 months

+Since we cannot predict the types of vulnerabilities and their severity it is not possible to have a fixed payout limit.

+Based on past trends and other bug bounty programs I don't see it crossing 100000 USD.

-* (Since we suggest the treasury spend the money directly any excess will be available for other proposals and spending's)*
+Note: (Since we suggest the treasury spend the money directly any excess will be available for other proposals and spending's)

 **When and Duration:**